“What’s for dinner tonight? See my simple “T-bone” pork chop with dark rum recipe.”

 I tried making a 5-course Italian-Western dinner at home last week.
 It was my first trial making western meal at home, and felt so excited when first started.
 It was a hectic experience where I tried to managing everything, all at a time as hoping to have each course served pleasantly and warm.
 Finally, it was done quite to my expectation.
 They had hot steamy food, one course after another, while I was busy acting like a chef in the kitchen, and came to the dining table to have a munch or two quickly, before going back to the kitchen again for preparing food of next course.
 Well, my effort pays!
 They were very satisfied with the taste and presentation of food I’ve prepared for them (winking smile).

 My menu was centred around meaty stuff with little greens that evening (winking smile).
 We had the jacket potato with sour cream and bacon bits as entrée.
 Grilled king prawns (*recipe not posted yet) was my 2nd course, while my pork chop dish was the 3rd dish (*followed by Aglio Olio pasta dish and brownie as dessert which will be posted soon).

 This pork chop recipe is simple, and easy to prepare.
 I loved the idea of adding dark rum in the chops (learned it from my friend), the rum made the chops extensively fragrant and terrific.
 The aroma of dark rum in the pork chop was still pretty much in evidence, but no worries, the amount won’t make you drunk (laughing).
-My girl loved it!
+Everyone just loved it!
 Dark rum is inexpensive, and useful in food making.
 I got my rum bottle at the duty free shop costs about S$25 for a large one.